Hesham-Sharkas/tjmcs.0123456/README.md

-This MATLAB CODE is implementation of the theorems introduced in the article of DOI: 10.47000/tjmcs.0123456 The article is open access and available on https://doi.org/10.47000/tjmcs.0123456 the m-files are named after theorems and remarks in the article as following:
+This MATLAB CODE is implementation of the theorems introduced in the article titles "Mapping of L^2-norm of two multiplied 2pi-periodic functions to their Fourier coefficients (Part II)" of DOI: 10.47000/tjmcs.0123456
+The article is open access and available on https://doi.org/10.47000/tjmcs.0123456 the m-files are named after theorems and remarks in the article as following: